bbatsov/batsov.com/contact.md

 * content on the site (e.g. share some feedback about an article I wrote)
 * any of my OSS projects
 * presentations I gave
+* career development
 * any topic that is of interest to me (if you know/follow me, you definitely know what they are)

 I'll likely ignore messages:

 * from random recruiters who are interested in my (non-existing) React.js and PHP skills
 * that are hostile and non-constructive
+* that are sales pitches for random services (I've never bought into a service after a cold email from a sales rep, so don't waste your time with me)

 ## Getting in Touch